ben-23-96/gpt_audio_chat/README.md

 ## Prerequisites

+Requires a credentials.json file to run Google-cloud text-to-speech and speech-to-text API's.
 To run this application, you need to install SoX and ensure it is available in your $PATH.

 ### For Mac OS